xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 ## 10. Elementary but precise explanation

 Dynamic data structures are like very clever filing systems.
-They have to keep track of information as it changes over time (updates) and answer questions about it quickly (queries).
+They have to keep track of information as it changes over time, the updates, and answer questions about it quickly, the queries.
 Examples include:

 * keeping track of who is connected to whom in a network,
 * maintaining which numbers are in a changing set,